shikoshib/winerr/README.md

 A fast and accurate Windows fake error messages generator based on HTML5 Canvas.

 ## How to install (Windows)
 1. Download [Node.js](https://nodejs.org/en/download) if you haven't already.
+I recommend installing the LTS version.
 2. Unzip all of the repository files in any directory.
 3. Open this folder in `cmd` or PowerShell.
 4. Run `npm i` to install all of the packages.